sile16/puremarshmallow/README.md

 # puremarshmallow

-This project provides a complete schema for all Pure Storage FlashArray GET endpoint objects using the marshmallow library.
+This project provides a complete schema for all Pure Storage FlashArray GET endpoints objects using the marshmallow library.

+This schema can help parse the objects returned by the Pure Storage Python SDK.

 marshmallow is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, to and from native Python datatypes.